-- (2) The Directives which have been adopted in the area of copyright and related rights provide for a high level of protection for rightholders and create a framework wherein the exploitation of works and other protected subject-matter can take place.
-This harmonised legal framework contributes to the good functioning of the internal market; it stimulates innovation, creativity, investment and production of new content, also in the digital environment.
+- (1) The Treaty provides for the establishment of an internal market and the institution of a system ensuring that competition in the internal market is not distorted.
+Harmonisation of the laws of the Member States on copyright and related rights should contribute further to the achievement of those objectives. - (2) The directives which have been adopted in the area of copyright and related rights contribute to the functioning of the internal market, provide for a high level of protection for rightholders, facilitate the clearance of rights and create a framework wherein the exploitation of works and other protected subject-matter can take place.
+This harmonised legal framework contributes to the good functioning of the internal market; it stimulates innovation, creativity, investment and production of new content, also in the digital environment, with a view to avoiding fragmentation of the internal market.
 The protection provided by this legal framework also contributes to the Union's objective of respecting and promoting cultural diversity while at the same time bringing the European common cultural heritage to the fore.
-Article 167(4) of the Treaty on the Functioning of the European Union requires the Union to take cultural aspects into account in its action. - (3) Rapid technological developments continue to transform the way works and other subjectmatter are created, produced, distributed and exploited.
+Article 167(4) of the Treaty on the Functioning of the European Union requires the Union to take cultural aspects into account in its action.

+(3) Rapid technological developments continue to transform the way works and other subjectmatter are created, produced, distributed and exploited.
 New business models and new actors continue to emerge.
+Relevant legislation needs to be future proof so as not to restrict technological development.
 The objectives and the principles laid down by the Union copyright framework remain sound.
 However, legal uncertainty remains, for both rightholders and users, as regards certain uses, including cross-border uses, of works and other subject-matter in the digital environment.
-As set out in the Communication of the Commission entitled 'Towards a modern, more European copyright framework', in some areas it is necessary to adapt and supplement the current Union copyright framework keeping a high level of protection of copyright and related rights.
-This Directive provides for rules to adapt certain exceptions and limitations to digital and cross-border environments, as well as measures to facilitate certain licensing practices as regards the dissemination of out-of-commerce works and the online availability of audiovisual works on video-on-demand platforms with a view to ensuring wider access to content.
-In order to achieve a well-functioning marketplace for copyright, there should also be rules on rights in publications, on the use of works and other subject-matter by online service providers storing and giving access to user uploaded content and on the transparency of authors' and performers' contracts.
+As set out in the Communication of the Commission entitled 'Towards a modern, more European copyright framework'3, in some areas it is necessary to adapt and supplement the current Union copyright framework keeping a high level of protection of copyright and related rights.
+This Directive provides for rules to adapt certain exceptions and limitations to digital and cross-border environments, as well as measures to facilitate certain licensing practices notably but not only as regards the dissemination of out-of-commerce works and the online availability of audiovisual works on video-on-demand platforms with a view to ensuring wider access to content.
+It also contains rules to facilitate the use of content in the public domain.
+In order to achieve a wellfunctioning and fair marketplace for copyright, there should also be rules on rights in publications, on the use of works and other subject-matter by online service providers storing and giving access to user uploaded content, on the transparency of authors' and performers' contracts, on authors' and performers' remuneration, as well as a mechanism for the revocation of the rights that authors and performers have transferred on an exclusive basis.

-&lt;sup>3 COM(2015) 626 final.
+3 COM(2015) 626 final.

-(4) This Directive is based upon, and complements, the rules laid down in the Directives currently in force in this area, in particular Directive 96/9/EC of the European Parliament and of the Council, Directive 2000/31/EC of the European Parliament and of the Council, Directive 2001/29/EC of the European Parliament and of the Council, Directive 2006/115/EC of the European Parliament and of the Council, Directive 2009/24/EC of the European Parliament and of the Council, Directive 2012/28/EU of the European Parliament and of the Council and Directive 2014/26/EU of the European Parliament and of the Council.
+(4) This Directive is based upon, and complements, the rules laid down in the Directives currently in force in this area, in particular Directive 96/9/EC of the European Parliament and of the Council4, Directive 2000/31/EC of the European Parliament and of the Council5, Directive 2001/29/EC of the European Parliament and of the Council6, Directive 2006/115/EC of the European Parliament and of the Council7, Directive 2009/24/EC of the European Parliament and of the Council9 and Directive 2014/26/EU of the European Parliament and of the Council9.